 The recipe calls for amaranth flour or sweet rice flour.
 These ingredients are common flour substitutes and can be found in the baking or organic foods aisle of most grocery stores.
 If you can't find them there, try a health food store or order the ingredients online.

-- 2 tablespoons amaranth flour or sweet rice flour
+2 tablespoons amaranth flour, or sweet rice flour

-- 2 tablespoons butter or olive oil
+2 tablespoons unsalted butter, or olive oil

-- 1 cup milk or dairy-free substitute
+1 cup milk, or nondairy substitute

-- 1 cup shredded cheddar cheese
+1 cup shredded cheddar cheese

-- 1 1/2 teaspoons gluten-free taco seasoning (recipe below)
+1 1/2 teaspoons gluten-free taco seasoning

-- 1/4 teaspoon gluten-free garlic powder (not salt)
+1/4 teaspoon gluten-free garlic powder

-- 1/4 teaspoon gluten-free onion powder
+1/4 teaspoon gluten-free onion powder

-Melt butter in a heavy saucepan on medium low heat.
+Melt butter in a heavy saucepan on medium-low heat.
 Whisk in amaranth flour and stir until a bubbly paste forms.
-Cook for two minutes being careful not to let the mixture brown.
+Cook for two minutes, being careful not to let the mixture brown.

 Add milk or dairy free substitute and whisk until the sauce is smooth and thick.
 Bring just to a slow bubbly boil and remove from heat.

-Add grated cheeses, garlic powder, onion powder, gluten-free taco seasoning, and jalapenos.
+Add grated cheeses, garlic powder, onion powder, gluten-free taco seasoning, and jalapeños.
 Stir until the cheese melts and the sauce is smooth and creamy.

 Serve warm with gluten-free tortilla chips.

-Feel free to substitute your favorite cheeses in this recipe.
+- Feel free to substitute your favorite cheeses in this recipe.
 Pepper jack cheese would be especially good for a dip.
 Another option to make this dairy-free is to use canned organic light coconut milk with good results.
 It will change the flavor profile a bit, but will still be tasty.
 If you make the dip ahead of time and refrigerate it, simply reheat before serving.
 The best way to reheat it is over low heat on the stove top.
 You may need to add a small amount of milk or milk substitute to reconstitute this dip to a smooth consistency.